anondo1969/deep-speech-vis/README.md

                   tensorboard --logdir=your-exp-dir/NN_train_dir/logdir
 8. There are several methods for calculating relevance, choose them from the configuration file

-9. You can scale the image according to your choice in terms heat-map points by giving value in the configuration file
+9. You can scale the image according to your choice in terms of heat-map points by giving value in the configuration file

 10. See the image containing heat-map in 'your-exp-dir/heat_map_image_dir'.